Baked Turkey Meatballs

 Get a nice big bowl out, roll up your sleeves, and let’s get started!

-- Make really large meatballs or really small meatballs.
+- Make the size you like.
+Make really large meatballs or really small meatballs.
 Adjust the cooking time (longer for big meatballs, shorter for small meatballs).
 However, do try to make all the meatballs uniformly sized so they cook evenly.

-- These meatballs are Italian style with basil, oregano, and parsley.
-Vary the seasonings if you like.
+- Vary the seasonings if you like.
+These meatballs are Italian style with basil, oregano, and parsley.
 Use cumin, chili powder, and oregano for Mexican style meatballs.
-Or, mint, parsley, cinnamon, and oregano for Greek style meatballs.
-Serve them with your favorite sauce.
+For Greek style meatballs, season with mint, parsley, cinnamon, and oregano.
+Serve them with tzatziki, if you like.

 - Turkey not your thing?
-Try these classic meatballs, made with a mixture of ground beef and pork.
-They are really great, too!
+Try these classic meatballs, made with a mixture of ground beef and pork, or porcupine meatballs, made with ground beef and white rice.

 The baked meatballs should be firm and lightly browned.
 Internal temperature should be at least 165°F.